OnePlus-5-T/local_manifests/README.md

 The OTA can be flashed from the recovery (using the 'ADB sideload' feature) or using third party recoveries like TWRP.

-To build for Dumpling, run the same commands with 'dumpling' instead of 'cheeseburger' in commands an paths.
+To build for Dumpling, run the same commands with 'dumpling' instead of 'cheeseburger' in commands and paths.

 # Build the kernel
 The ROM sources include a prebuilt kernel.
 To build a kernel from sources and update it in the Android sources, follow these instructions.